Yavapai College and

 You use one month of your eligibility for each month you are enrolled full time with a rate of pursuit at 100%.

-- You use .80 of a month of your eligibility for every month you are enrolled in classes at a 80% rate of pursuit and so on.
+You use .80 of a month of your eligibility for every month you are enrolled in classes at an 80% rate of pursuit and so on.
 This means that if you attend less than full time, your months of benefits are reduced proportionately.

 Use Your GI Bill® For Flight Training